Understanding and managing Tuberous Sclerosis Complex-Related Facial Angiofibroma

 Changes in the skin may appear at birth for some individuals.
 For others, skin changes happen in childhood or adulthood.

-Facial angiofibromas typically appear at early childhood and may grow in both number and size over time if left untreated
+Facial Angiofibromas typically appear at early childhood and may grow in both number and size over time if left untreated

 These growths may impact quality of life, cause appearance concerns, and may increase the risk of bleeding after minor trauma.

-About Tuberous Sclerosis Complex
+About Tuberous Sclerosis Complex (TSC)

-Facial angiofibroma
+Facial Angiofibroma

 Rosacea